Silbury Hill: Comparable sites

-Following the 2007–2008 works, archaeologists investigated whether Silbury Hill was the only such mound built by the people of the time, or if there might be other comparable mounds that have not been recognised as prehistoric.
+Following the 2007–2008 works, archaeologists investigated whether Silbury Hill was the only such mound built by the people of the time, or whether there are other comparable mounds that have not been recognised as prehistoric.
 A strong candidate was felt to be the Marlborough Mound, in the grounds of Marlborough College, 8.3 km east of Silbury Hill, further down the River Kennet.
 The mound is 18 m high, less than half the height of Silbury.
 There are archaeological and documentary indications that the Marlborough Mound had been used for medieval fortifications known as Marlborough Castle, and it had been identified as a Norman motte.
 A team of archaeologists, led by Jim Leary, analysed core samples from two 10 cm diameter boreholes.
-Charcoal from immediately below the mound was from around 2500 BCE, making it a close contemporary of Silbury.
+Charcoal from immediately below the mound was from around 2500 BC, making it a close contemporary of Silbury.

 Another contender, but which had been all but levelled in the 19th century, was at Marden Henge, 10 km south of Silbury.
-Known as Hatfield Barrow, a surviving fragment of what may have been a 15 m high mound also gave construction dates to the mid-3rd millennium BCE.
+Known as Hatfield Barrow, a surviving fragment of what may have been a 15 m high mound also gave construction dates to the mid-3rd millennium BC.

 The Round Mound Project to investigate other likely mounds began in 2015, and from 154 potential sites across England, 20 were selected for core sampling and detailed surveying.
 By late 2017, 14 had produced results confirming that they were built immediately after the Norman invasion of 1066.
 Three were shown to be later medieval mounds and one was from Saxon times, so may be a burial mound.
-Only one, Skipsea Castle mound in East Yorkshire, was found to be prehistoric, but dating to 800–400 BCE, during the British Iron Age.
+Only one, Skipsea Castle mound in East Yorkshire, was found to be prehistoric, but dating to 800–400 BC, during the British Iron Age.
 On the basis of this survey, it would appear that Neolithic mound-building was restricted to the upper Kennet and Avon valleys, and that nothing extant elsewhere in Britain comes close as a comparison to Silbury Hill.